 Dennis has also had several bad experiences with this bank.
 At first he was still enthusiastic about it, but the problems started to accumulate.
 No matter if it is the annoying login, which has to be done again after every minimization or the money spaces, which, depending on the arbitrariness of the bank, brings unpredictable fees or repayments.
 An exact calculation is therefore not possible with the app.

 Therefore, N26 can only be considered as a supplement to your usual banking transactions.

 The innovative company and fastest growing "bank" Revolut is also pioneering in the crypto market and is offering worldwide free payment and withdrawal.
 This one is also a good alternative to send money around the planet.

-Just get a second revolute card for your friends or family members and they can withdraw the money for free anywhere in the world, if you have previously deposited money to the Revolut account via crypto or bank transfer.
+You can get a second revolut card for your friends or family members and they can withdraw the money for free anywhere in the world, if you have previously deposited money to the Revolut account via crypto or bank transfer.
 Many of these services are also available for the financial infrastructure of your company.

 There is a general rule: If you withdraw from an ATM abroad, then always charge your account in the local currency that you withdraw.
 Because some machines ask you if they should do the conversion for you and charge your account in the its currency.